withanage/doi2jats/README.md

 ## Development
-- PKP advanced skills required.
-You'll be able to write and read PHP code.
-Please note that the tool doesn't include method documentation.
+- PKP advanced knowledge  for code reading and writing required.
--
+- Please note that the tool doesn't include method documentation.

 ### Testing